Best Disney Couples of All Time, Ranked

 Friendship: The tension between them eventually dissipates, and a warm friendship takes its place, as the Beast shows Belle his library, and Belle teaches him to read.

-Likeability as a couple: Who'd have ever thought that a snowball fight could be so charming?
+Likeability as a couple: Who'd have ever thought that a snowball fight could be so charming, and a first dance so magical?

 Movie: Tangled (2010)